-While there are other existing guidelines and manuals that can help researchers and practitioners to collect data on GBV, none comprehensively examine the full research, monitoring and evaluation spectrum or focus specifically on the unique needs of refugee populations.
+While there are other existing guidelines and manuals that can help researchers and practitioners to collect data on GBV, none comprehensively examine the full research and M&E spectrum or focus specifically on the unique needs of refugee populations.
 This manual and toolkit aim to be practical and accessible to both researchers and GBV program staff alike.
-It provides an overall introduction to key concepts and considerations for GBV research, monitoring and evaluation as well as focuses on what makes this work different when undertaken with refugee and conflict-affected populations.
+It provides an overall introduction to key concepts and considerations for GBV research and M&E as well as focuses on what makes this work different when undertaken with refugee and conflict-affected populations.